 Connection Type: Auto

 Auth Scheme: TLS-DSK

 Un-tick /Use single sign on/, leave everything below it blank

 Amusingly, at home, I’ve actually had more success on Linux than windows!
 On my windows machine, opening LyncSetup.exe seems to just do nothing at all, the process appears to be running, but no setup window appears.

 The version of pidgin-sipe currently in Ubuntu repos is too old to work with Office 365 (needs 1.13.0, hence compiling myself) Version of pidgin in ubuntu was old, I installed a new version to be sure

 - A colleague of mine seems to have had no success with these steps - pidgin seems to crash immediately after trying to connect

-The pidgin-sipe deb above also builds the required "telepathy" binaries – so I’m gonna have a go at getting it working with KDE’s native messenging client rather than pidgin, but for now for IM at least, pidgin is quite useable.
+The pidgin-sipe deb above also builds the required “telepathy” binaries – so I’m going to have a go at getting it working with KDE’s native messaging client rather than pidgin, but for now for IM at least, pidgin is quite usable.
 (As I no longer need to use Lync, I never did get round to trying this)